Agatha Christie: 1926: Disappearance

 In August 1926, Archie asked Christie for a divorce.
-He had fallen in love with Nancy Neele, a friend of Major Belcher.
-On 3 December 1926, the pair quarrelled after Archie announced his plan to spend the weekend with friends, unaccompanied by his wife.
+He had fallen in love with Nancy Neele, a friend of Major Belcher's.
+On 3 December 1926, the pair quarreled after Archie announced his plan to spend the weekend with friends including Neele unaccompanied by his wife.
 Late that evening, Christie disappeared from their home in Sunningdale.
 The following morning, her car, a Morris Cowley, was discovered at Newlands Corner in Surrey, parked above a chalk quarry with an expired driving licence and clothes inside.
 It was feared that she might have drowned herself in the Silent Pool, a nearby beauty spot.

 The disappearance quickly became a news story.
 The press sought to satisfy their readers' "hunger for sensation, disaster, and scandal".
 Home Secretary William Joynson-Hicks pressured police, and a newspaper offered a £100 reward.
-More than 1,000 police officers, 15,000 volunteers, and several aeroplanes searched the rural landscape.
+More than 1,000 police officers, 15,000 volunteers, and several aeroplanes searched the rural landscape (it was the first time that aircraft had been used in a civilian search operation).
 Sir Arthur Conan Doyle gave a spirit medium one of Christie's gloves to find her.
 (Note: Dorothy L. Sayers, who visited the "scene of the disappearance", later incorporated details in her book Unnatural Death.)
 Christie's disappearance made international headlines, including featuring on the front page of The New York Times.
 Despite the extensive manhunt, she was not found for another 10 days.
 On 4 December, the day after she went missing, it is now known she had tea in London and visited Harrods department store where she marvelled at the spectacle of the store's Christmas display.
-On 14 December 1926, she was located at the Swan Hydropathic Hotel in Harrogate, Yorkshire, 184 mi north of her home in Sunningdale, registered as "Mrs Tressa (Note: The notice placed by Christie in The Times (11 December 1926, p.1) gives the first name as Teresa, but her hotel register signature more naturally reads Tressa; newspapers reported that Christie used Tressa on other occasions during her disappearance (including joining a library).)
+On 14 December 1926, she was located at the Swan Hydropathic Hotel in Harrogate, Yorkshire, 184 mi north of her home in Sunningdale, registered as "Mrs Tressa (Note: A classified advertisement placed by Archie Christie in The Times (11 December 1926, p.1) ("Teresa Neele.
+Will any friend, relative, or nurse who was with Miss Teresa Neele, lately of Capetown, at any time during the past two years, and who can give any information as to her movements or present whereabouts, please communicate with Colonel Christie, 12, Stanhope-place, W.2.") gives the first name as Teresa, but her hotel register signature more naturally reads Tressa; newspapers reported that Christie used Tressa on other occasions during her disappearance (including joining a library).)
 Neele" (the surname of her husband's lover) from "Capetown [sic] S.A."
 (South Africa).
 The next day, Christie left for her sister's residence at Abney Hall, Cheadle, where she was sequestered "in guarded hall, gates locked, telephone cut off, and callers turned away".